corpnewt/HackUpdate/README.md

 * `[[oc]]`: the path to OC-Update
 * `[[occ]]`: the path to OCConfigCompare

-Any settings omitted within a custom `settings.json` will fall back to defaults.
+Any settings omitted from a custom `settings.json` will fall back to defaults.

 ***